MinecraftHopper/MinecraftHopper/_help/installing-java/index.markdown

 ### Windows
 - Hold your Windows key (located at the bottom left of your keyboard to the right of the Control key) and press "R".
 You should get a "Run" window open up, type in "cmd" and press "OK.", a "Command Prompt" window should open, type in the command: `java -version`<br>
-Hit Enter and the output should contain `java version "(java version here)"` if Java is installed.
+Hit Enter and the output should contain `java version "(Java version here)"` if Java is installed.
 If you instead got `Can't recognise 'java' as an internal or external command, or batch script.` then Java is not installed properly; see the Windows section below for how to install Java.

 ### Mac OSX
 - In spotlight, search "Terminal" and open the application.
 Enter in Terminal: `java -version`
-- If the output does not contain java version "[java version here]" then Java is not installed on your computer; see the Mac OSX section below for instructions on how to install Java.
+- If the output does not contain java version "[Java version here]" then Java is not installed on your computer; see the Mac OSX section below for instructions on how to install Java.

 ### Linux
 - Open Terminal (Ctrl + Alt + T on Ubuntu)